-These oatmeal cookies might be a little different than what you’re used to.
+These chocolate chip oatmeal cookies might be a little different than what you’re used to.
 With more butter and less egg, they’re thick and dense, but still soft in the center.
-The ones in this picture are what I’d call regular size, as they’re made with a rounded tablespoon of dough….
+The ones in this picture are what I’d call “regular” size, as they’re made with a rounded tablespoon of dough.

-Anyhow, with all the oatmeal cookie recipes out there it’s hard to pick a favorite, but right now — at least at this very moment, I’d put this recipe near the top because I found them to be “different”.
 One final note.
-I used the (new?)
-Nestle Dark Chocolate Chips because they’ve been on sale at my grocery store.
-They’re actually larger than the semisweet chips, and that larger sized worked nicely in these large cookies.
+I used Nestle Dark Chocolate Chips because they’ve been on sale at my grocery store.
+They’re actually larger than the semisweet chips, and that larger sized works nicely in these large cookies.
 Another chip that would probably work well are the Ghirardelli Bittersweet Chips, which are also larger.
 Or you could try chopping a regular chocolate bar into chunks, but it might cause more spreading and a flatter cookie.